oscarwiberg/Covid-19-visualization-web-app/README.md

 # Covid-19-visualization-web-app

-An application that visualizes corona data using the covid tracking data API https://covidtracking.com/api.
+An application that visualizes corona data using the covid tracking data API https://covidtracking.com/api, React, Material UI and Node.js.

-Work in progress...